rcvd/Tana-CSS-Snippets/Reorder Page Areas/README.md

 #  Reorder Page Areas
-This CSS snippet allows reordering the different elemens of a page (fields, content, references).
+This CSS snippet allows reordering the different elements (fields, content, references) of the daily notes page (tagged with #day).
 This allows putting the references first, for example.

 ![Reorderd areas showing references first](reorder.png)